Ontario Catch & Release: Walleye, Northern Pike, & Lake Trout Fishing

 Handling fish properly will insure that a released fish will survive to spawn and be caught again.
 Wet your hands before touching a fish.
 Lift a fish carefully and lift it horizontally giving support along the length of the fish with two hands.

 Dispatching a fish that is to be kept in a timely manner is the best way and the humane way to deal with your catch.
 Two or three sharp blows with a weighted, blunt instrument, striking the fish between and slightly behind the eyes is the best way to dispatch a fish.
-Any twelve to twenty four inch hardwood will work.
-A length of one inch galvanized pipe will word.
+Any 12 to 24 inch hardwood will work.
+A length of one inch galvanized pipe will work.
 The broken handle of a paddle, cut to length will work.
 After you arrive at your camp, take a walk in the bush and find a dried hardwood branch that is about one inch or more in diameter and cut it to size with a camp saw.

 Leaving a fish out of the water, to expire by suffocation is not humane.
 Leaving a fish on a stringer will often cause it to die slowly by suffocation as well.

 Some day your photographs are going to tell some other fisherman how conscientious you are or are not!
 Taking photos of your fish is often the most common way of damaging a fish that is to be returned to the water.
 In the excitement we forget to take care.
 We must put fish handling rules first when taking photographs.
 Hold your fish horizontally at the water’s surface to remove hooks and to take a photograph.